Using the Ikea Pax system as storage in my craft studio is a case of “If You Build It, She Will Come!!

-Today, I’m going to highlight how to install an Ikea Pax system to maximize your storage.
+Today, we’re highlighting how to install an Ikea Pax system to maximize your storage so you can actually see what you’re storing.

-It all starts with Ikea Pax wardrobes.
-As we’re installing the cabinets, we’ll show you some of the indispensable tools to install the Pax wardrobe, installation tips specific to Pax drawers and how we adapted an Ikea Pax pullout to work at the bottom of one of our cabinets.
-I’m also going to show you how I’ve started to use the Pax wardrobes to organize all my craft goodies and tools!
+It all starts with Ikea Pax wardrobes inset into a niche to give us a built-in effect.
+As we’re installing the cabinets, we’ll show you some of the indispensable tools to install the Ikea Pax system, installation tips specific to Pax drawers and how we adapted an Ikea Pax pullout to work at the bottom of one of our cabinets.
+You’ll also see how I’ve started to use the Pax wardrobes to organize all my craft goodies and tools!

-In part II of The Making of a Craft Studio, we showed you how to use the Ikea Pax Planner to design a storage solution for your craft studio (see Canadian version and US version here).
-So check that out first if you’re in the process of designing storage for your own craft room.
+In part II of The Making of a Craft Studio, we showed you how to use the Ikea Pax Planner to design a storage solution (see Canadian version and US version here).
+So check that out first if you’re in the process of designing storage – whether for your own craft room or other areas of your home.

 Putting Together an Ikea Pax System

-Ikea’s instructions are quite good.
-So I’ll just hit on some of the highlights to be aware of when putting your units together.
+Ikea’s instructions are good but the pictorials can sometimes be frustrating.
+So we’ll hit on some of the things to be aware of when putting your units together.

-When you’re hammering on the backing, Ikea provides a great little gadget.
+When you’re hammering on the backing, Ikea provides a great little plastic gadget.
 It prevents you from missing the nail and hitting your fingers instead (ouch).
-I don’t know about you, buy I need my fingers intact to craft!
+I don’t know about you, buy I want my fingers intact for other home improvements!

 Insert a nail into the holder.
 Squeeze the sides then hammer away.
 Stop just short of the top of the plastic.
 That will give you room to pull it away before hammering the rest of the nail in.